alice-doc/alice-analysis-tutorial/building/build.md

 and then build normally using the `aliBuild` command.
 You might want to build using different `-z` options [as explained here](#build-the-same-source-multiple-times-with-different-options) in order to have different builds usable in parallel without duplicating your source code.

+### Suggested workflow
+If alidock was used to build AliPhysics, one should also be in the alidock environment to be able to enter AliPhysics.
+The proposed workflow is therefore to run aliBuild (and subsequently alienv enter) inside alidock.
+Since /home/alidock in the alidock environment becomes ~/alidock on your laptop, you can use emacs from outside alidock to modify any scripts.